Numie/ReactiveRecord/readme.md

 ## Joining Tables

-ReactiveRecord lets you use the names of the associations defined on a model as a shortcut for specifying `JOIN` clauses for those associations with the `joins` method.
+ReactiveRecord lets you use the associations defined on a model as a shortcut for specifying `JOIN` clauses for those associations with the `joins` and `left_outer_joins` methods.

 ### ::joins
-Join people to their house:
+Join people to their pets:
 ```
-Person.joins(:house)
+Person.joins(:pets)
 ```
 This produces:
 ```
 SELECT *
 FROM people
-INNER JOIN houses ON people.house_id = houses.id
+INNER JOIN pets ON people.id = pets.owner_id
 ```
+Only people who own pets will be returned.
+People with no pets will be omitted.

 You may also use a through association, which will produce multiple `JOIN` clauses:
 ```
 Person.joins(:region)